 A good vinaigrette recipe is always a better bet than bottled dressing, and this one from Cook Nourish Bliss is a snap to whip up.
 Soften some fresh cranberries on the stovetop with fresh orange juice.
 Then blend with white wine vinegar, Dijon mustard, seasonings, and olive oil.

-We love recipes like this because they’re a great way to use up a little of something you don’t want to toss, like fresh cranberries.
+We love recipes like this because they’re a great way to use up a little of something you don’t want to toss.
 While this recipe only calls for one-third cup of cranberries, they pack a lot of flavor.
 Plus, it’s never a bad idea to put together a nutritious salad with tasty homemade dressing, especially on Thanksgiving.

 Fresh Cranberries in Cornbread